Here are the members of Congress who asked Trump for a pardon after January 6

 After Mr Clark told Mr Rosen he was being elevated to Mr Rosen’s current job, Mr Rosen and other top justice department leaders confronted him and Mr Trump in a contentious Oval Office meeting.

-One of the former officials who participated in the meeting, former acting deputy attorney general Richard Donoghue, described how he and the other justice department leaders told Mr Trump they would resign if he made Mr Clark their boss.
+One of the former officials who participated in the meeting, former acting deputy attorney general Richard Donoghue, described how he and the other justice department leaders told Mr Trump they would resign if he made Mr Clark — an environmental law specialist with no experience as a trial lawyer or prosecutor — their boss.

 “I said: Mr President, I would resign immediately.
 I'm not working one minute for this guy [Mr Clark] who I just declared was completely incompetent”.